 With the official launch of the SDGs in September 2015, a call has been raised for the need for a participatory monitoring and accountability approach to their implementation.
 This is the current focus of Participate.
 Maintaining the ‘leave no one behind’ approach to the post-2015 development agenda, Participate launched the Participatory Monitoring and Accountability (PMA) programme in November 2015.

 Building on its global participatory research network, and track record in demonstrating the value of participatory action research, the PMA programme is working with groups of people living in poverty and marginalisation to strengthen processes of citizen-led accountability for the implementation of the SDGs.
 The first stage of the programme is a collaboration with three African partner organisations: Radio Ada member of GCRN (Ghana), CDS (Egypt) and SLF (South Africa) is now underway.

 The initiative was established to provide high quality evidence on the reality of poverty at ground level, bringing the perspectives of the poorest into the global debate on what should follow the Millennium Development Goals (MDGs).

 Participate’s overarching aims are to:

 - Bring the perspectives of those living in poverty into decision-making processes

 - Use research with the poorest as the basis for advocacy with decision-makers

-- Ensure that marginalised people have a central role in holding decision-makers to account in the post-2015 process
+- Ensure that marginalised people have a central role in holding decision-makers to account throughout the life of the SDGs

 - Generate knowledge, understanding and relationships for the global public good